LordFratz/PictureWindowGames/Readme.txt

     Movement WASD, X -> up, C -> down, right click and drag to look around
 	Animation: (When in manual mode) O -> cycle forward, P -> cycle backward, I -> switch to animated mode (When in animated mode) O/P -> switch to manual mode

+(EXPERT TIP!) compile models first in release mode to make initial fbx loading faster (bear and mage can take upwards of 10 minutes without this)

 To render bear instead of box:
 	Compile with LOADED_BEAR as 1 for bear, 0 for box (line 35 in main.cpp)